NikhilRoyDA/Blinkit-Grocery-Sales-Analysis/README.md

 The use of Excel formulas, pivot tables, and charts has helped in visualizing data effectively, making it easier for business stakeholders to understand and make strategic decisions.

 ## Technical Details & Skills Used
-1. Tools & Technologies: Excel – Data Cleaning, Pivot Tables, Charts, Conditional Formatting, Formulas
+1. Tools & Technologies: Excel – Data Cleaning, Pivot Tables, Charts, Conditional Formatting, Formulas.

 2. Key Skills Demonstrated:
 - Data Visualization using Excel Charts
 - KPI Analysis & Business Intelligence